 Projects are a part of all studying at SAMK.
 As much as possible students will do their projects in cooperation with local companies, which gives the students an opportunity to start networking and getting familiar with working life.

-Work placement is a part of all degrees in a university of applied sciences in Finland.
+Practical training is a part of all degrees in a university of applied sciences in Finland.
 This means that all students must find a traineeship of their own field in an institution or a company either here in Finland or abroad.
-The duration and place of the work placement depends on the degree.
+The duration and place of the practical training depends on the degree.